roundrobine/phishedupro/README.md

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `grunt test:server` will run the unit tests and integration tests using Mocha, Chai and Sinon.